Don Nicholson: Super Stock/Pro Stock

 After the 1968 season, Nicholson organized a match racing group, along with Ronnie Sox (of Sox & Martin), Bill "Grumpy" Jenkins, and "Dandy Dick" Landy.
 These Super Stock cars were a throwback to the A/FXs of the mid-1960s.
 The 2300 lb four-speed carburated cars raced heads-up (instead of handicapped like the NHRA did).

 "The Funny Cars had just gotten too out of hand," said Nicholson.
 "They no longer resembled what Detroit was trying to sell.
 Chrysler already had backed out of Funny Car racing in 1967 when they had Sox & Martin and Landy start their Super Stock clinics.
 We just wanted to get our original fans back."

 Nicholson converted a Jerry Harvey 1966 A/FX Ford Mustang to Super Stock, and used the car to win Street in A/Modified Production at the 1969 Springnationals.
 The popularity of the 9 second heads-up racers led to NHRA forming Pro Stock in 1970.
-Nicholson prepared at Ford Maverick for the Winternationals in seven days, but did not win.
+Nicholson prepared a Ford Maverick for the Winternationals in seven days, but did not win.
 The car was dominant on the match racing circuit, winning 45 straight rounds.

 Nicholson's Maverick earned Ford's first NHRA Pro Stock win at the Summernationals in 1971.
 He switched to a 351 Cleveland-powered Pinto for 1972.
 He started the 1973 season by winning three consecutive national events at the American Hot Rod Association (AHRA) Winternationals, NHRA Winternationals, and NHRA Gatornationals.
 In 1973, following an NHRA rule change to allow records to be set at any national meet, at the Winternationals, Nicholson set the first official Super Stock e.t. record with a 9.33; later at the same event, he turned in a 9.01 second/150.50 mph pass, breaking his own e.t. record, and Bill Jenkins' 148.76 mph speed record, set earlier at the same meet.

 Nicholson finished second at the 1974 U.S. Nationals and 1976 Summernats.